-As of August 31, 2008 the Constitutional Debt Limit percentage for outstanding not self-supporting debt was 1.30 percent and 4.09 percent including both outstanding and authorized but unissued not self-supporting debt.
+As of August 31, 2009 the Constitutional Debt Limit percentage for not self-supporting debt outstanding was 1.22 percent and 4.08 percent including both outstanding and authorized but unissued debt.

 Bond Issuance Process

 The state's bond issuance process is initiated with the legislature's authorization of projects or programs and the authorization to issue bonds through statute or the General Appropriations Act.
 General obligation bonds must be approved by a two-thirds vote of both houses of the legislature and by a majority of the voters.
 The state issuer then develops the capital project and obtains necessary approval(s) from its board including preliminary authorization of the project, the financing mechanism (CP, lease-purchase or long-term debt), par amount, method of sale, finance team and any parameters deemed necessary by the issuer's governing board.